 Sophisticated state-of-the-art instrumentation and testing equipment where applicable is available for use.
 Our wealth of experience provides you with one of the best field inspections possible.
 Insist on nothing less.

 We encourage you to accompany the inspector to get a first hand view and explanation of existing conditions.
 Building system and component operation and maintenance is explained.
 This will increase a buyer’s comfort level and eliminates the sole dependence on the written report.
 Questions are answered during this time (and throughout the buying transaction).
 Our service does not end with the delivery of the report.
 We are available for free consultation after you take occupancy of the home or building.

 Available on your private page on our website with your ID and password following your inspection, or via e-mail.

 The written report is 22-35 pages with an executive summary, styled in layman’s terms and provides you with a depth of information and explanation for an understanding of the condition of the house.

 The report is easy to follow and categorized into individual sections and indicates:

 • Items and systems not inspected and why

-• Material defect – A condition, or functional aspect, of a structural component or system that is readily ascertainable during a home inspection that substantially affects the value, habitability, or safety of the dwelling, and can include:
+• Material defects – A condition, or functional aspect, of a structural component or system that is readily ascertainable during a home inspection that substantially affects the value, habitability, or safety of the dwelling, and can include:

-• items or systems not performing their intended function
+• Items or systems not performing their intended function

 • Items or systems which are significantly deficient